 There's no getting around the fact that in order to run either the HTC Vive, HTC Vive Pro or the Oculus Rift you need a pretty high-end gaming PC, which is not an insignificant investment for most people.

-Considering the sizable difference in power between the PS4 and PC, the PlayStation VR is a surprisingly competent VR headset.
+Considering the sizeable difference in power between the PS4 and PC, the PlayStation VR is a surprisingly competent VR headset.
 Its refresh rate is responsive, and we've had no issues with the reliability of its head-tracking.

 Thanks to Sony's backing, the collection of PlayStation VR games is also impressive.
 There were dozens available at launch, and many more have followed over its first year on sale.